dotnet/AspNetCore.Docs/aspnetcore/blazor/progressive-web-app.md

 The Blazor PWA template produces apps that automatically try to update themselves in the background whenever the user visits and has a working network connection.
 The way this works is as follows:

-* During compilation, the project generates a *service worker assets manifest*.
-By default, this is called `service-worker-assets.js`.
+* During compilation, the project generates a *service worker assets manifest*, which is named `service-worker-assets.js`.
 The manifest lists all the static resources that the app requires to function offline, such as .NET assemblies, JavaScript files, and CSS, including their content hashes.
 The resource list is loaded by the service worker so that it knows which resources to cache.
 * Each time the user visits the app, the browser re-requests `service-worker.js` and `service-worker-assets.js` in the background.
 The files are compared byte-for-byte with the existing installed service worker.
 If the server returns changed content for either of these files, the service worker attempts to install a new version of itself.
 * When installing a new version of itself, the service worker creates a new, separate cache for offline resources and starts populating the cache with resources listed in `service-worker-assets.js`.
 This logic is implemented in the `onInstall` function inside `service-worker.published.js`.
 * The process completes successfully when all of the resources are loaded without error and all content hashes match.
 If successful, the new service worker enters a *waiting for activation* state.
 As soon as the user closes the app (no remaining app tabs or windows), the new service worker becomes *active* and is used for subsequent app visits.
 The old service worker and its cache are deleted.